Baltimore and New York Railway: Incorporation and construction

 The B&O made various proposals for a railroad between Staten Island and New Jersey.
-The accepted plan consisted of a 5.25 mile-long section from the Arthur Kill to meet the Jersey Central Railroad at Cranford, through Roselle Park and Linden in Union County.
+The accepted plan consisted of a 5.25 mile-long section from the Arthur Kill to meet the Jersey Central Railroad at Cranford, through Roselle and Linden in Union County.

 On June 8, 1886, it was reported that negotiations were going on between some B&O and Erie Railroad officials about the B&O's making use of the Erie depot for its passenger terminal.
 As part of the plan, a new 24 mi line would be constructed between Bound Brook and Newark, connecting with the Erie's Paterson branch line.
 The line would make all the most important stations between Bound Brook and New York on the Jersey Central, except for Elizabeth, and would pass through Newark, which was only accessible from the Jersey Central via a branch line.
 While the Jersey Central depot had access to one ferry, the Erie depot had access to two, with one to 23rd Street and one to Chambers Street.
 It was expected that the line from Bound Brook to Newark could be constructed in a short time period given that no major streams would need to be crossed and since the ground is fairly level.
 The line would make use of a charter that was quietly taken out some time previously for a rail line between Plainfield and Elizabeth.

 Passenger service would head to the Erie depot while freight service would head to Staten Island.
 The B&O did not want to make the Staten Island route a passenger route since boats on the Staten Island Ferry took a long time to make the trip to New York during the winter and foggy weather, and since it was disinclined to reach an agreement with the Jersey Central.
 The directors of the railroad did not show a willingness to make favorable agreements with the B&O, and the railroad was in such poor financial condition that a rival railroad could take control of it.
 Samuel Sloan, president of the Delaware, Lackawanna and Western Railroad, did not want to get involved with the B&O, leaving the Erie Railroad as the only available option to make an agreement with.
 The B&O was in the process of negotiations for the acquisition of property on Staten Island to the north of the proposed bridge across the Arthur Kill.
 Some New Jersey property owners, according to a New Jersey lawyer, would request an injunction to stop construction of the bridge as soon as construction begun.